 The citadel on Mu provides 5 locations and 5 encounters to randomly run through.
 I actually very much preferred this to the more rigid dungeon crawl setup of Iceland since it felt more chaotic and alien as the investigators ran through strange, twisting corridors, confused by the bizarre architecture and the fire and death of the battle raging.
 It was pretty effective and maintained a much better pace as we rushed to the final confrontation.

-The final showdown is everything
+The final showdown is everything a pulp adventure should be. |

 And so we had our final showdown in a control room of a facility built on top of a volcano.
 Who could have seen that one coming?
 The team fought off serpent people and formless spawns with their newly acquired lazer guns.
 One investigator, with a talent for weird science, hijacked a transport sphere and flew it at top speed into Rose Meadham, crushing her into a wall of strange technology in the temple of Yig.
 The serpent person investigator was able to use his high Cthulhu Mythos score to get the computer to initiate its self-destruct and they were able to fly the transport sphere back out the portal and escape as Mu was destroyed.